opensearch-project/oui/wiki/documentation-guidelines.md

 ## Full screen demos

-EUI's documentation sections provide an easy way to create full screen demos that are simply blank pages (no headers or other chrome).
+OUI's documentation sections provide an easy way to create full screen demos that are simply blank pages (no headers or other chrome).
 To create a basic full screen demo with a built-in button add the following as your section.

 ```tsx
 {